Hokome/rise-artifact/docs/Ideas.md

 - Buildings can have 2 aspects at once/all aspects at once
 - Expertise with very strong effect but limits health to 1
 - Regenerate x HP at the end of each round/battle
+- Choose a card, its cost is decreased but it exhausts

 ## Hazard ideas